top of page

 • Affordable Housing Contribution: 15% affordable housing secured (9 intermediate units), following a viability review.

-Maddox Planning played a pivotal role in navigating complex viability negotiations, securing key urban design improvements, and ensuring a sustainable outcome for this landmark Bromley town centre redevelopment.
+Maddox Planning played a pivotal role in navigating complex viability negotiations, securing key urban design improvements and ensuring a sustainable outcome for this landmark Bromley town centre redevelopment.

 Comments